How-to-Choose-a-Stage-Microphone

 Complete Guide: How to choose a stage microphone

 I bet you all agree that the sound from microphones is important when it comes to live shows.
-But the first question raised in our mind is which microphone is the right one?
+But the first question raised in our mind is which microphone is the right one and How to choose a stage microphone.
 It can be difficult to pick when you consider how many microphone types there are on the market.
 You have dynamic microphones, condenser microphones, ribbon microphones, and even headset microphones.
 When you consider all these microphone types, it’s no wonder that choosing the right one can be a real headache.
 How do you know what kind of microphone to use, what to look for, and how to make the best choice?

 When selecting a microphone for stage use, understanding sensitivity is key to achieving the right sound balance for your specific environment.
 Sensitivity refers to how effectively a microphone converts sound into an electrical signal – in other words, how much signal it generates in response to sound.